ikr/ikr.su-blog/_posts/2014-12-20-the-true-meaning-of-dry.markdown

 _accidental,_ and there's _essential_ repetition.
 Chasing the accidental repetition is a road to
 hell: things that look the same today will most certainly change differently in the future.

-Just as almost everything else in software, that point traces back to a paper from the 1970-s.
+Just as almost everything else in software, the _essential DRY_ traces back to a paper from the 1970-s.
 This time, it's Parnas'es
 [On the criteria to be used in decomposing systems into modules](http://repository.cmu.edu/cgi/viewcontent.cgi?article=2979&context=compsci).